 Barbary Sheep (Ammotragus lervia) http://www.tsusinvasives.org/home/database/ammotragus-lervia

 I arrived in Guadalupe Mountains National Park in the early afternoon and checked in at the Visitor Center.
 I was given a key to my apartment in employee quarters, a field radio, and a brief orientation to the park.
-After unloading the truck, I decided to hike to Smith Springs, the site of one of my sketch hikes later in my stay. after the hike, I drove to White’s City near Carlsbad Caverns to top off my tank.
+After unloading the truck, I decided to hike to Smith Spring.
+After the hike, I drove to White’s City near Carlsbad Caverns to top off my gas tank.
 This park is pretty isolated and the nearest gasoline in 38 miles away.

 I carry the Basics when I am backpacking.
 Ideal for car trips.
 Luxury if I’m going to stay in one place for a while.